Panama Flag of Convenience:

 Main advantages of the Panama Open Registry:

-There are considerable lower costs for registering a ship in Panama compared to other Jurisdictions.
+There are considerable lower costs for panama ship registry compared to other Jurisdictions.

 There is no minimum tonnage required for the registration of a ship in Panama.